7 Best PayPal Alternatives for Nonprofits (By Category) [Updated 2023]

 However, any system that isn’t designed with nonprofits and donors in mind is going to lack some of the functionality that development professionals need.
 In this case, Authorize.net doesn’t offer options for crowdfunding or text-to-give campaigns.
 Plus, language like “billing subscription” rather than “monthly gift” can feel generic, cold, and off-putting to donors.

-Pricing: Authorize.net charges a monthly gateway fee of $25, plus transaction fees that vary depending on the plan you choose.
+Pricing: Authorize.net has 2 plans – the all-in-one option where they set you up with a merchant account as well as a payment gateway and just a payment gateway option.
+They charge a monthly gateway fee of $25, plus transaction fees that vary depending on the plan you choose.
+Know more about their pricing here.

 Cybersource is also powered by VISA.
 This PayPal donation alternative offers a focus on global compliance and security.
 As a result, this is a flexible and convenient option for international organizations that have a global donor audience.